Cypress trees for the desert southwest

 Blue Italian Cypress (Cupressus sempervirens ‘Glauca’)

 Feed with a general-purpose evergreen fertilizer before new growth begins in spring.
-USDA Zones 6-9 Color Your World Nurseries located in Las Cruces, NM will usually have this type of cypress tree in stock.
+USDA Zones 6-9 Color Your World Nurseries, located in Las Cruces, NM, will usually have this type of cypress tree in stock.
 Ask your friendly retail nursery for such a tree.

 The Bald Cypress Trees

 The Bald Cypress tree (Taxodium distichum).
-A good Cypress for the Southwest Region and is a slow-growing type of conifer.
+A good Cypress for the Southwest Region, and is a slow-growing type of conifer.
 Most evergreen conifers will retain foliage during the winter season, but not this tree.
-It loses its needles in winter but will re-generate new needles once the spring season comes around.
+It loses its needles in winter but will regenerate new needles once the spring season comes around.
 Yes, it is deciduous.
 A good tree for something different in the desert southwest.

-They will grow into large, majestic trees within time.
+They will grow into large, majestic trees over time.
 They can tolerate dry conditions but should be watered thoroughly during the early stages of planting.
 It thrives in the full hot sun, but the foliage may turn yellow in alkaline soil.
 Applying iron supplements will turn it green in no time.

-Cypress tree Problem
+Cypress tree Problems

 Do you have comments or questions about this tree?
 Comment below.